hms-dbmi/UDN-gateway-clusters/README.md

 # UDN-analysis
 Jupyter Notebook for conducting analysis on UDN data and creation and analysis of clusters

-## Missing data
+## Clusters
-The genomic data files are accessed through the JSON raw file.
-If you have approved access to the data, I can forward you the associated files used for genomic and variant data.
 The clusters are computed with a non deterministic algorithm.
-To have the exact clusters analyzed in the paper, and if you have approved access to the data, I can forward you the associated file.
+To have the exact clusters analyzed in the paper, and if you have approved access to the data, I can forward the associated file.

 ## Prerequisites
 The following libraries must be installed: